wp-plugins/sellfire-affiliate-store-builder/readme.txt

 * Launched importing to WooCommerce
 * Launched importing to PremiumPress themes ShopperPress and CouponPress
 * Updates and fixes for the product pages feature

+= 3.0 =
+* Added support for Yoast
+* Fixed issue where plug-in can crash on the settings page
+* Fixed issue with the compatibility setting not working under certain circumstances
+* Fixed issue with product page redirects not working